ezralaneghent/ezralaneghent.github.io/_posts/2022-04-27-on-literary-fantasy.markdown

 |:--:|
 | Lia Turtle by David Revoy |

-We started this post talking about click bait.
+I haven't plugged in a comment system yet, however, you can respond to me on [Twitter](https://twitter.com/ezralaneghent).
+Tell me what you liked/hated about this post and it will help me to write more.
+Also, we started this post talking about click bait.
 On that topic.
 I joined the evil empire and started a [Facebook account](https://www.facebook.com/ezralaneghent).
 Please like and befriend me or whatever the heck we are meant to do there.